Caleb-Tech001/study-earn/README.md

 - Vite
 - Tailwind CSS
 - shadcn UI
-- OpenAI API (GPT 4o and Whisper for voice)
+- OpenAI API (GPT 4o and ElevenLabs for voice)
 - Vercel for deployment

 ## Architecture and Workflow